aiforged/docs/docs/services/extract-and-verify/document-intelligence-prebuilt-models.md

    * **Step 1: Service**\
      Select your desired **Prebuilt Model** from the dropdown (e.g., Invoices, Receipts, IdDocuments, USPersonalTax, BankStatements, Checks, CreditCards, BusinessCards, Contracts, Layout, and more).\
      ![](../../assets/image%20%2818%29%20%281%29.png)
+     !!! info
-     {% hint style="info" %} Each prebuilt model is tailored for a specific document type and returns structured key-value pairs, tables, and fields optimized for that format. {% endhint %}
+    Each prebuilt model is tailored for a specific document type and returns structured key-value pairs, tables, and fields optimized for that format.
    * **Step 2: Categories**\
      Optionally, create document categories for organizational or workflow purposes.\
      ![](../../assets/image%20%2819%29%20%281%29.png)